Carrier Global Q2 2021 Earnings Call Transcript

 David Gitlin

-Chairman and Chief Executive Officer at Carrier Global
+Chairman and CEO at Carrier

-We've had it running in a K-12 school outside of Atlanta.
-We've gotten great feedback because as people come back to the office, as people go back into -- as people are going back into school in the spring, you can go into the school library and you have a dial that shows you that the air quality is good.
-And it gives you confidence as you go back into these indoor environment.
+Sure.
+Thanks, Deane.
+For us, Abound is really a long game.
+It's SaaS-based, it's all recurring revenues.
+It's going to be a subscription model.
+It'll be margin accretive.
+The real focus of Abound is making indoor air quality visible.
+We started with a commercial office building customer outside of the D.C. area.
+We've had it running in a K through 12 school outside of Atlanta.
+We've gotten great feedback because as people come back to the office, as people are going back into school in the spring, you can go into the school library, you have a dial that shows you that the air quality is good, it gives you confidence as you go back into these indoor environments.
+I don't want to oversell how many we've sold.
+What it is early phases.
+We've been working with the Atlanta Braves in Truist Park.

-Early phases, as you said, from a differentiation perspective.
-It is open architecture.
-It interfaces with other control systems.
-So it's not a proprietary that will only work with our ALC controls business.
-And I think it's one of the key enablers to making the whole focus on healthy and sustainable buildings sticky over the long term.
+We have it running in our corporate headquarters in Palm Beach Gardens, Florida.
+We've had a number of customers, very high-profile customers, coming through and really trying to understand it, understand how it works, not only for the tenants, but for the building operator.
+I think it's going to be transformative.
+Early phases, as you said, from a differentiation perspective, it is open architecture.
+It interfaces with others' control systems.
+It's not a proprietary that will only work with our ALC controls business.
+I think it's one of the key enablers to making the whole focus on healthy and sustainable buildings sticky over the long term.

 Deane Dray